fshowalter/movielog/README.md

 ## Install

-Assumes a [Homebrew](https://brew.sh/) install.
-Will install python3 and direnv.
+Assumes a direnv and pyenv install.

 ```
 ./setup.sh